Monday12:00 – 9:00 pm.

-The wait staff obliging offer a separate menu which outlines the ability to cater to those with dietary differences with almost all the favourites available gluten-free, nut-free and dairy-free.
+The wait staff obligingly offer a separate menu which outlines the ability to cater to those with dietary differences, with almost all the favourites available gluten-free, nut-free and dairy-free.
 Proudly serving only free range meat from places like Long Bush Pork, Mr Go’s has an awareness of ethical eating and wants customers to join the journey too.

-There’s a range of six different beers on tap for the hoppy drinkers, often frequented by guest appearances from some of Wellington’s own star breweries (think ParrotDog and Garage Project), while wine connoisseurs should be happy with the New Zealand strong line up of reds and whites.
-Six Barrel Soda, kombucha and Almighty Juices look after the non-alcoholic drinkers, or there’s even a solid cocktail for the party people themselves.
+There’s a range of six beers on tap for the hoppy drinkers, often frequented by guest appearances from some of Wellington’s star breweries (think ParrotDog and Garage Project), while wine connoisseurs should be happy with the New Zealand strong line up of reds and whites.
+House sodas, kombucha and Karma organic juices look after the non-alcoholic drinkers, or there’s even a solid cocktail list for the party people themselves.

-Words by Rosie Morrison & Photography by Anna Briggs
+Words by Rosie Morrison & Photography by Supplied

 59 Taranaki Street, Te Aro